Ruabon Brook Tramway: Shropshire Union Railway (1865-1896)

 While there are several accounts in 1862 that the LNWR planned to convert the horse-drawn tramway to a steam railway, on the occasion of the opening of the rail branch linking the former tramway (and the Trefynant Brick and Tile works) to Trevor station in January 1866, it is stated that the conversion to railway status took place in the summer of 1865.
 Following the conversion, a portion of the tramway no longer used in Cefn-Mawr became a public nuisance due to rubbish, and was sold to the Wrexham and District Highways Board in January 1867 for £150 to become a road.

-Once converted to a railway, the line was usually referred to as the Shropshire Union Railway, and it appears that ownership remained with the Shropshire Uniion Railways and Canal Company, with the LNWR as operators.
+Once converted to a railway, the line was usually referred to as the Shropshire Union Railway, and it appears that ownership remained with the Shropshire Union Railways and Canal Company, with the LNWR as operators.
 It was extended to the brickworks at Llwynenion just North of Rhosllannerchrugog opening on 30 Jan 1867.
 While it was purely a goods railway, there is an account in 1870 of a Sunday outing of 'children, teachers and friends numbering above 700' who were conveyed to and from the canal basin from Rhos seated in railway trucks.

 Great Western Railway Pontcysyllte Branch (1896-1968)

-In 1896 the GWR came to an arrangement with the Shropshire Uniion Railways and Canal Company and the LNWR to purchase the railway for £51,000.
+In 1896 the GWR came to an arrangement with the Shropshire Union Railways and Canal Company and the LNWR to purchase the railway for £51,000.
 The GWR started a daily goods service to Rhos straight away, with a train from Trevor to Rhos in the morning, returning in the evening.

 In October 1901 they opened the Rhos Branch from slightly South of Croes Newydd junction via Rhostyllen and Legacy Station; this made a connection with the Pontcysyllte Branch just North of Rhosllannerchrugog and provided a through route for goods traffic.
 Although the line was intended for goods services, the section between Wynn Hall and Wrexham (via Rhosllannerchrugog) had a railmotor service for passengers between 1905 and 1915, and passenger services from Rhos Station to Wrexham ran until 1931.

 The section between Pontcysyllte and Pant closed in 1953 and the track was lifted (as far as the bridge over the Afon Eitha brook) in the late 1950s.
 The line to the brickworks at Pant and the Goods Yard at Brook Street, Rhosllannerchrugog continued in use, but the entire line from Pant towards Wrexham closed in 1963, and the track was lifted in 1964.
 At the southern end, Monsanto's private track remained in use until 1968, when the remains of the Ruabon to Barmouth Line closed to goods.